aviz85/my-first-mcp/README.md

-# Calendar Assistant MCP
+# OS Control MCP Servers

-A Model Context Protocol (MCP) server for Google Calendar integration, allowing AI assistants to manage your calendar efficiently.
+A collection of Model Context Protocol (MCP) servers for controlling different operating systems through Claude.

+## Available Servers

+### 1. Calendar Assistant
+Manages Google Calendar events and meetings (works on all operating systems).

+### 2. Mac Control
+Controls macOS system functions using AppleScript and shell commands (macOS only).

+### 3. Windows Control
+Controls Windows system functions using PowerShell and CMD commands (Windows only).

+## Important Note ⚠️
+Configure only the servers appropriate for your operating system:
+- On macOS: Use Calendar and Mac Control servers only
+- On Windows: Use Calendar and Windows Control servers only
+- Do not configure both Mac and Windows servers on the same machine

 ## Setup